xuancong84/OpenHomeKaraoke/README.md

 ## Supported Devices

-This _should_ work on all Raspberry Pi devices (multi-core models recommended) and Linux machines. @vicwomg did most development on a Pi Zero W and did as much optimization as he could handle, while I did all the revamp work on Ubuntu/Linux and MacBook Pro.
+This _should_ work on all Raspberry Pi devices (multi-core models recommended) and Linux machines. @vicwomg did most development on a Pi Zero W and did as much optimization as he could handle, while I did all the revamp work on Ubuntu/Linux, Mac OS and Windows.
 However, certain things like concurrent downloads and browsing big song libraries might suffer.
 All this runs excellently on a Pi 3 and above.

 ## Installation